- Last updated:

 Domestic and family violence is a crime.
 Domestic violence is when there is violent, abusive or bullying behaviour or actions towards a partner or former partner to scare or control them.
 It can happen at home or outside the home.
 Family violence can also include abuse that occurs in the community between siblings, parents, children, grandparents, aunts and uncles.

 Abusive behaviour is not always physical.
-It can be emotional, sexual, financial, social, spiritual, verbal, psychological or technology based or other controlling and threatening behaviours that cause the person being abused to be fearful.
+It can be emotional, sexual, financial, social, spiritual, verbal, psychological, technology based or other controlling and threatening behaviours that cause the person being abused to be fearful.

 Domestic and family violence can happen to anyone.
 It happens in every community, in all cultures, to young and old.
 Nobody deserves violence and you have a right to be safe.